flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 As noted above, family plans tend to be split between those which offer discounts and those which let you share your data, so it’s worth considering which you’d find more useful.

 In general, we tend to think that discounts are better (though notably the first person on the account doesn’t usually get a direct discount).
-Data sharing can be handy if your data use varies from month to month, but if you and the other people on your plan tend to use a fairly standard amount you might find you don’t really take advantage of it.
+Data sharing can be handy if your data use varies from month to month, but if you and the other people on your plan tend to use a fairly consistent amount, you might find you don’t really take advantage of it.

 Contract length and type